What to Do on Chicago's Lake Shore Drive

-Lake Shore Drive in Chicago is the most beautiful extended stretch of urban parkway in America.
-Bordered for most of its 15-plus miles on the east by green space and Lake Michigan (and its beaches) and on the west by a mix of parkland, skyscrapers and luxury apartments, this expressway-with-some-stoplights is where Chicagoans bring new visitors who, until they get here, imagine the city as just another old, gray Midwestern concrete and steel metropolis.
+Lake Shore Drive in Chicago is the prettiest extended stretch of urban parkway in America.
+It's bordered for most of its 15-plus miles by green space, beaches and Lake Michigan on the east and by a mix of parkland, skyscrapers and luxury apartments on the west.
+This expressway-with-some-stoplights is where Chicagoans bring new visitors who, until they get here, imagine the city as just another old, gray, concrete-and-steel metropolis in the Midwest.
 The best way to experience Lake Shore Drive is by driving south to north.

 The Lakefront Trail

-Lakefront Trail gets a little congested, especially on good-weather weekends when bikers compete for space with joggers, walkers, pram pushers, skaters and gawkers.
-But the view makes it all worth it; the paved pathway hugs the Lake Michigan shoreline (in Chicago, the lake is always east) and for the strong of leg and flat of stomach, there's no better way to enjoy the route.
+The Lakefront Trail gets a little congested, especially on good-weather weekends, when bikers compete for space with joggers, walkers, pram pushers, skaters and gawkers.
+But the view makes it all worth it.
+The paved pathway hugs the Lake Michigan shoreline (in Chicago, the lake is always east), and for the strong of leg and flat of stomach, there's no better way to enjoy the route.
 Rather than fight it, just go with the flow.

 The Museum of Science and Industry

 Near the southern extreme of Lake Shore Drive is Jackson Park, home to the 1893 World's Columbian Exposition and its most famous remnant, the Museum of Science and Industry.
-Explore a German sub, descend into a coal mine, watch chicks peck out of eggshells, gaze in wonder at the model railroad you still wish you had, then catch a movie at the Omnimax.
+Explore a German sub, descend into a coal mine, watch chicks peck out of eggshells, gaze in wonder at the model railroad you still wish you had, and then catch a movie at the Omnimax theater.

-The outer structure with its landmark colonnades dates to 1924; American boxer Jack Dempsey lost to Gene Tunney here in 1927 when the place held 100,000-plus in various degrees of discomfort.
-In 2003, with the NFL Bears as its primary tenant, a new bowl opened within the old walls, drawing praise from patrons and gasps from architecture critics.
-(One decried, "Like the Starship Enterprise crash-landed atop the Parthenon!").
-If you want to add your educated opinion, and peek into a locker room, take a tour.
+The outer structure of Soldier Field, with its landmark colonnades, dates to 1924; American boxer Jack Dempsey lost to Gene Tunney here in 1927, when the place held 100,000-plus in various degrees of discomfort.
+In 2003, with the NFL's Bears as its primary tenant, a new bowl opened within the old walls, drawing praise from patrons and gasps from architecture critics.
+(One decried, It's "like the Starship Enterprise crash-landed atop the Parthenon!").
+If you want to add your educated opinion — and peek into a locker room — take a tour.

 The Museum Campus

-The Drive was reconfigured in 1998 to create a sort of island home for 3 long-established venues: The Field Museum, Adler Planetarium and Shedd Aquarium.
-The aquarium, with its dolphin and whale shows, has become Chicago's most visited cultural institution.
-The Field's big draw is Sue, a skeletal monster T. rex; also here are the storied Tsavo lions of Kenya, which once stuffed themselves with humans, but are now stuffed themselves.
-The planetarium has the usual sky shows -- but because of where it is, it also offers perhaps the best free view of the Chicago skyline.
+Lake Shore Drive was reconfigured in 1998 to create a sort of island home for 3 long-established venues: the Field Museum, Adler Planetarium and Shedd Aquarium.
+The aquarium, with its dolphin and whale shows, has become Chicago's most-visited cultural institution.
+The Field Museum's big draw is Sue, a monster, skeletal T. rex; also there are the storied Tsavo lions of Kenya, which once stuffed themselves with humans but are now stuffed themselves.
+The planetarium has the usual sky shows — but because of where it is, it also offers perhaps the best free view of the Chicago skyline.
 Combo passes are a deal.

-From mid-October into April, the fountain serves as just a monumental dry birdbath.
-But the rest of the year, it's a magnificent bubbly thing with a central water plume that rises 150 feet into the air, wind-conditions permitting.
+From mid-October into April, this fountain serves as just a monumental, dry birdbath.
+But the rest of the year, it's a magnificent bubbly thing with a central water plume that rises 150 feet into the air, wind conditions permitting.
 At night, colored lights delight everybody and provide the quintessential, obligatory Chicago postcard since 1927.
-Locals are satisfied that slow traffic on this stretch of the Drive gives us a chance to refresh our sense of wonder.
+Locals are satisfied that slow traffic on this stretch of the drive gives them a chance to refresh their sense of wonder.

-From Oak Street north to Fullerton Avenue (there are more beaches further north), most beaches can be seen from the Drive.
-Oak Street Beach, because of its proximity to high-end Michigan Avenue and the high-end Gold Coast residential district, is considered prime ogling territory.
-North Avenue Beach lures a cross-section of the city.
-Volleyball players congregate up to Fullerton Beach, which -- being near Lincoln Park Zoo -- is family-friendliest.
+From Oak Street north to Fullerton Avenue, most beaches can be seen from Lake Shore Drive.
+Oak Street Beach, because of its proximity to high-end Michigan Avenue and the Gold Coast residential district, is considered prime ogling territory.
+North Avenue Beach lures a cross section of the city.
+Volleyball players congregate up at Fullerton Beach, which — being near Lincoln Park Zoo — is the most family-friendly.